-The lesions are usually distributed symmetrically, most commonly on the joint surfaces of the wrists and on the legs, palms and soles, trunk, glans penis, and mucous membrane of the mouth, anus, and vagina.
-Lesions are occasionally generalized, but the face is rarely involved.
-The lesions may become large, scaly and warty (Hypertrophic Lichen Planus), particularly on the lower legs.
-During the acute phase, new spots may appear along a site of minor skin injury such as a superficial scratch (Kobner’s Phenomenon).
-Sometimes atrophy of the skin may develop as lesions persist.
-Some patients experience an absence of sweating (anhidrosis).
+There are several variants of cutaneous LP, which may present differently.
+The lesions may become large, scaly and warty (hypertrophic LP), particularly on the lower legs.
+New spots may appear along a site of minor skin injury such as a superficial scratch (Koebner’s phenomenon).
+Sometimes degeneration (atrophy) of the skin may occur as lesions persist (atrophic LP) and some patients experience an absence of sweating due to degeneration of sweat glands (anhidrosis).

-Between 30 and 70 percent of patients show symptoms involving the mucosal membrane of the mouth.
+Between 50 and 70 percent of patients show symptoms involving “mucous membranes”, the moist pink skin that lines the inside of the mouth, vagina, and esophagus.
+LP on mucous membranes can present as red, painful sores, or lesions that have a net-like, white pattern.
 Oral symptoms often occur before skin lesions develop.
-The mucous membranes of the cheek, tongue margins and areas without teeth show asymptomatic, ill-defined, bluish-white, lacy lesions.
 Oral symptoms, consisting of a dryness and metallic taste or burning in the mouth, may appear first and may be the only evidence of the disease.

 Erosive oral lesions and widespread itchy skin lesions often require the use of a systemic corticosteroid (e.g., oral prednisone).
 Unfortunately, skin lesions may return after systemic prednisone has been discontinued.
 In this case, continued low dosage of a systemic corticosteroid may be instituted.

 Phototherapy may be helpful for widespread skin disease.